-To make a joint application for an Order dissolving a marriage or civil union, you need to complete the following forms:
+To make an application by one party for an Order dissolving a marriage or civil union, you will need to complete the following forms:

-FP13: Joint application for Order dissolving marriage or civil union
+FP 11 Application by one party for order dissolving marriage or civil union

-FP14: Affidavit to accompany joint application for Order dissolving marriage or civil union
+FP 12 Affidavit to accompany application by one party for order dissolving marriage or civil union

-G7: information sheet to accompany certain applications.
+G 7 Information sheet to accompany certain applications

-If you have chosen to appear in court, you do not need to complete the FP14: Affidavit to accompany joint application for Order dissolving marriage or civil union form.
+If you have decided to appear in court, you do not need to complete FP 12 Affidavit to accompany application by one party for order dissolving marriage or civil union.

-The application forms are available in this pack after page 10 or from justice.govt.nz/about/form-finder/ Go to pages 6 to 8 for some guidance on completing the forms.
+The application forms are available in this pack after page 9 or from justice.govt.nz/about/form-finder/

+You will find some guidance on completing the forms on pages 6-8 of this pack.